 Potentially Significant Impact Less-than-Significant Impact with Mitigation Measures Incorporated No Substantial Increase in the Severity of Previously Identified Significant Effects No New Impact a.
 Physically divide an established community?
-(1,2,3,4) \boxtimes b.
+(1,2,3,4) b.
 Cause any significant environmental impact due to a conflict with any land-use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
 (1,2,3,4)

 a.
 Although the General Plan has been designed to support orderly and well-balanced development patterns, development anticipated in the General Plan could physically divide a community.
 The General Plan EIR did not identify significant impacts related to physically dividing an established community that would not be reduced to less than significant through compliance with General Plan policies and goals together with Mitigation Measures LU-1a and LU-b; these mitigation measures would ensure that the County consider community integrity when reviewing proposals for new developments (General Plan EIR, p.
 14-44).
-The General Plan EIR specifically determined that the Commercial Regional nodes would minimize the division of established communities (General Plan EIR p.
+The General Plan identified Commercial Regional "node" areas, and the General Plan EIR specifically determined that the Commercial Regional nodes would minimize the division of established communities (General Plan EIR p.
 14-41).

+The proposed project implements the zoning for the Commercial Regional land use node designation for Betabel Road that was analyzed in the General Plan EIR.
 No changes to the conclusions of the General Plan EIR would occur with implementation of the proposed project.
-Therefore, the Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+Therefore, the Betabel Road C-1 rezone would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.

+b.
 General plan policies addressing environmental resources were reviewed for applicability and consistency with the proposed project.
-The County did not identify any applicable policies with which the Livestock 101 C-3 rezone conflicts.
+The County did not identify any applicable policies with which the Betabel Road C-1 rezone conflicts.